Create Your Virtual World In Studio

 Our Work

 Our Virtual Production stages are changing the way directors and cinematographers approach filmmaking.
-Here’s an overview of some of the great projects we’ve been a part of at Volume 2, Toronto.
+Here’s an overview of some of the great projects we’ve been a part of at our Toronto volumes.

 A behind the scenes look at a commercial for McDonald’s with only performers seated at a few tables on the stage with the rest of the restaurant environment displayed on our LED wall.

-Shot at Volume 2, Toronto, here’s a behind the scenes look at a commercial for The Ordinary’s hair care products.
+Shot at our Virtual Production Volume 2 in Toronto, here’s a behind the scenes look at a commercial for Caledon United Football Club.

 Media